Home | Articles | Column | NY Jets 2025 mock offseason 1.0: Cultural overhaul

 • S Chuck Clark (1 year, $1.5M – $1.5M cap hit)

 Sherwood gets a nice three-year deal that pencils him in as a starter.
-Adams returns on an original-round tender.
+Adams returns on a right of first refusal tender.
 Echols gets a shot to compete and replace D.J.
 Reed, who walks for a sizable contract in free agency.

 Conklin is a decent starting-level tight end.
 Moses remains a solid fort-holding starter, and his tenacious play style is especially fitting for the Jets’ transition to a more power-minded offense.
-Schweitzer, Mills, Clark, and Thomas provide solid veteran depth.
+Schweitzer, Mills, and Clark provide solid veteran depth.

 Free agency